-When you have kids at home using a common family computer, it is better to create a separate Local User Account for them.
-You will find below the steps to Create Local User Account in Windows 10.
+In addition to Admin Account, you may want to create Local User Accounts for yourself and family members.
+You can find below the steps to Create Local Account in Windows 10.

 Create Local User Account in Windows 10

-3. On the Accounts Screen, click on Family & other users in the left pane.
-In the right-pane, click on Add someone else to this PC.
+1. Go to Settings > Accounts > select Family & other users in the left-pane.
+In the right-pane, click on Add someone else to this PC option.

-5. On the next screen, click on Add a user without a Microsoft account option.
+3. On Create Account screen, click on Add a user without a Microsoft account option.

-6. On the next screen, you will see the familiar Windows Account creation screen.
-Enter the User Name, Password, re-enter Password for your new Local User Account and click on Next.
+4. On the next screen, you will see the familiar Windows Account creation screen.
+Enter User Name, Password, re-enter the Password and click on Next.

-7. When you click Next, Windows will take you back to the Accounts screen where you will be able to see the New Local User Account that you just created.
+When you click Next, Windows will take you back to Accounts screen where you will be able to see the New Local User Account that you just created.

 Note: You need to be logged in as an Administrator in order to create New User Account using above steps.